tehnewb/Aristotle/README.md

 <details><summary><h2>Resources</h2></summary>
 <p>

-### RSResourceCallable and RSResourceWorker
+### RSResource and RSResourceWorker

-The *ResourceCallable* class is meant to handle any file loading/saving or large calculations you might want done off the main thread.
+The *Resource* class is meant to handle any file loading/saving or large calculations you might want done off the main thread.
 This can include loading account files, caches, xteas, or maybe creating dynamic maps/instances for your server.
-The ```queue()``` method in the *ResourceCallable* class is used to queue the resource to the *RSResourceWorker* class for loading.
-This is equivalent to calling ```RSFramework.queueResource(RSResourceCallabe)``` Below is show an example of the *RSResourceCallable* in action...
+The ```queue()``` method in the *Resource* class is used to queue the resource to the *RSResourceWorker* class for loading.
+This is equivalent to calling ```RSFramework.queueResource(RSResource)``` Below is show an example of the *RSResource* in action...
 ```java
 @RequiredArgsConstructor
 public class AccountResource implements RSResource<Account> {